 How can you mitigate the risks of online shopping?

-The best way to prevent accidents as a result of online shopping is that you create and promote a cybersecurity awareness program in your organisation.
+The best way to prevent accidents as a result of online shopping is that you create and promote a cybersecurity awareness program in your organization.

 - What message do you want to communicate?